Nikhil1120/Data_Portal_Django/README.md

-# Future Improvements
-Reporting: Add the ability to generate detailed reports based on the data.
-Role-Based Access Control: Implement different levels of user permissions for enhanced security and management.
-Data Visualization: Integrate charts or graphs to visually represent the data.
 # Acknowledgements
 Sathish Gupta Sir for the continuous guidance and support throughout the project.
 NareshIT for providing the essential resources and training that helped bring this project to life.